ndrewtl/airspace-jekyll/_posts/2018-05-04_ordination.md

 It is now a lot easier to interpret your data.
 Can you see which samples have a similar species composition?

-In this tutorial, we only focus on __unconstrained ordination or indirect gradient analysis__.
-This ordination goes in two steps.
+__In this tutorial, we only focus on unconstrained ordination or indirect gradient analysis.__ This ordination goes in two steps.
 First, we will perfom an ordination on a species abundance matrix.
 Then we will use environmental data (samples by environmental variables) to interpret the gradients that were uncovered by the ordination.
 The final result will look like this:

 <center> <img src="{{ site.baseurl }}/ordexample2.png" alt="Img" style="width: 800px;"/> </center>